jchik1102/Guide-Wire-Robot/README.md

 - **Guide-wire paths:** Select one of three paths in the app.
 The robot code contains predefined actions for intersections along each path.

-- **Manual control:** Use the appâ€™s joystick to send forward, backward, left, right, and stop commands over Bluetooth.
+- **Manual control:** Use the app's joystick to send forward, backward, left, right, and stop commands over Bluetooth.

 - **Learning mode:** The app provides joystick and sensor recording options, a 20-second recording screen, and a replay command.